 Meet Laura BlattermanLaura teaches dance, yoga and fitness on professional, educational, competitive and performance levels internationally-teaching hundreds of people a week.
 As a professional ballet dancer, Laura toured and performed with acclaimed companies such as Luna Negra Dance Theatre, Ballet Magnificat, Piel Morena Contemporary Dance, Cerqua River Dance Theatre and performed alongside legendary dance companies such as Joffrey Ballet, The Seldoms and Giodano Dance.
 As a teacher, Laura received The Dorothy Mullins Awards for her work with disadvantaged children.
 More recently, Laura traveled to Cape Town, South Africa where she was able to teach on the college level as well as in the townships.
 Laura decided to teach yoga after 18 years of a steady yoga practice, and shortly after obtained her formal 200-hr yoga teacher certification.
 Laura is working toward her 500-hr certification and has trained gymnastic state champions as well as Junior Olympic champions and coached two NFL champions to the Super Bowl this past season.

 Meet Emily McInnisEmily has taught yoga across Georgia for four years and has practiced yoga and meditation for nearly ten.
 Her yoga practice has helped her get through a lot of things in life including physical pain and depression.
 Through her classes, she brings the possibility of transformation and grounding energy with a balance of movement and stillness.
 It takes strength, focus, and stillness to keep up a yoga practice.
 Emily has taught yoga to all ages and levels, including children, seniors, veterans, athletes, and everyone in between.
 She believes a yoga practice should support your health and support the discovery of finding who you really are.
-Emily is an E-RYT (experienced yoga instructor) and is working toward her 500-hr certification.
+Emily is 500 Hour experienced yoga instructor (E-RYT) and a Yoga Alliance Continuing Education Provider (YACEP).

 Meet Joshay Simmons